-The world of cross stitch can be someone daunting fro the beginner, with a whole new dictionary of words and terms to learn (Aida, floating stitches, etc), but stitching is actually pretty simple.
+The world of cross stitch can be someone daunting for the beginner, with a whole new dictionary of words and terms to learn (Aida, floating stitches, etc), but stitching is actually pretty simple.
 This how to cross stitch guide will help you through your first project and beyond!

 What you need

 The first step in any cross stitch rock star’s future is getting the right tools for the job.
 This guide runs on the assumption that you have all the below items either collected yourself or as part of a kit.

 - Scissors – These can pretty much be any scissors, but embroidery scissors work best, or even better; quick clips

 - Aida fabric – You can also stitch on other fabrics, but aida is the best place to start.
 I would suggest 14 count (its the most popular kind)

 - Needles – Embroidery needles are blunted needles, and usually a little shorter.
 They come in sizes too.
 If you’re using 14 count use a size 24 needle

 - Threads – Embroidery thread is what you need here.
 Its a little different to other thread, which we’ll go into in a minute